colehoener/colehoener/README.md

 I am currently a student at Drexel University studying Software Engineering with an minor in Entrepreneurship.
 Currently, I am 22 and live in Philadelphia, PA.
 My current focus is full stack development and software engineering.

 ## On my GitHub
-On my github, you will find a collection of projects I have worked on, refrence code from classes I have taken or developed myself and private repositories I have used for freelance work and contracts.
+On my github, you will find a collection of projects I have worked on, refrence code from classes I have taken or developed myself, and private repositories I have used for freelance work.

 ## Current Skills
 - C